-We are embarking on our 10th year of offering theCAMP at Young Terrace on June 19 - June 23rd, 2017.
-This includes kids from Young Terrace and Tidewater Park areas where volunteers have been investing and serving for the past year. theCAMP is the foundation and springboard for relationships that churches and organizations have built in the Young Terrace and Tidewater Park communities.
-Our vision is for racial reconciliation and overcoming social, economic and geographic barriers in the City of Norfolk.
+We are embarking on our 11th year of offering theCAMP at Young Terrace on June 18th - June 22nd, 2018.
+This includes kids from Young Terrace and Tidewater Park areas where volunteers have been investing and serving in the past year. theCAMP is the foundation and springboard for relationships that churches and organizations have built in the Young Terrace and Tidewater Park communities.
+Our vision is for racial reconciliation and overcoming social, economic, and geographic barriers in the City of Norfolk.

 Young Terrace is a West Norfolk community that was established by the Norfolk Redevelopment and Housing Authority to provide housing for low-income individuals.
 For children living in this neighborhood, they are so often reduced to statistics that their personality and struggles can be forgotten and overlooked.

 However, we want you to understand our vision behind this camp, so below are a few statistics that illustrate the odds that we are hoping to overcome:

 •70% of the households fall below poverty level.